 "The rate-making process is pretty straightforward," said Ray Evans, general manager for the bureau.
 "Ultimately the premium equals losses plus expenses plus profit."

 The main variable in this equation is the frequency and severity of claims, Evans said.
 The bureau proposes rate increases on behalf of the insurance companies based on these numbers.
+(Check out our list of insurance companies to learn more.)
 The state insurance commission judges rate proposals based on state law, which says rates "shall not be excessive, inadequate or unfairly discriminatory."

 When there's a disagreement, it can lead to litigation, as was the case this year.
 The rate bureau asked for an 18.7% increase in part to "catch up" after years of minimal or no increases, Evans said.
 It ultimately settled on less than 5% to avoid a lengthy trial.